-Four companies now compete in the mobile market: Telefónica, trading as Movistar, is the leading player with about 54% of the market.
-It is followed by América Móvil, trading as Claro, in second place and by the rebranded Entel Perú (formerly Nextel Peru) in third place.
-Vietnam’s Viettel, trading as Bitel, is Peru’s fourth mobile network operator, with a service launch in mid-2014.
-Viettel reported having signed up one million subscribers by the end of 2015.
+Four companies now compete in the mobile market: Telefónica Perú, trading as Movistar Perú, is the leading player with about 48% of the market.
+It is followed by América Móvil’s local unit, trading as Claro Perú, and by the rebranded Entel Perú (formerly Nextel Perú) in third place.
+Vietnam’s Viettel, trading as Bitel, is Peru’s fourth mobile network operator, which launched services in mid-2014.
+Viettel reported having signed up about 2.5 million subscribers by June 2016.
 The company has also launched LTE services, complementing its existing 3G network which covers more than 85% of the country.

 After lengthy negotiations, Movistar’s licences were renewed in January 2013.
 Under the terms of the agreement, Movistar must invest about $1.15 billion to expand coverage to unserviced areas, and it must provide free broadband connections to state schools, healthcare centres, and police stations.

-Accompanied by key market statistics and analyses, this report provides an overview of the market and a brief profile of mobile operators.
-It also contains scenario forecasts to 2020.
+Accompanied by key market statistics and analyses, this report provides an overview of the market, a profile of mobile operators’ performance and strategies, and subscriber forecasts to 2021.

 Telefónica del Perú (Movistar), América Móvil Perú (Claro), Entel Perú, Viettel Peru (Bitel), Virgin Mobile.